quiltdata/quilt/docs/api-reference/cli.md

                        remote hash.
   --no-copy            Do not copy data.
 Package manifest entries will
                        reference the data at the original location.
+  --detailed_help      Display detailed information about this command and
+                       then exit
 ```

 ### push Example